SilexLab/Board/docs/codingstyle.md

 ###Naming

-In SilexBoard variables and function-/methodnames are CamelCase.
+In SilexBoard variables and function-/methodnames are upper CamelCase.
-The first letter is always capitalised, except in special cases.
+The first letter is always capitalised, except in special cases (like single chars as var name).
 Example:

 ```php